 ORIGINAL BACKGROUND MUSIC - BATTLE OF MACTAN DIORAMA

-Our plan is not only to make a grand diorama display, but also create a video documentary and animation using the miniatures.
+Our plan is not only to make a grand diorama display but also to create a video documentary and animation using the miniatures.
 To establish the mood and settings of the story, we incorporate the background music and sounds made by our composer, Armor Rapista.
-All the six music background are compressed into one full-length music and applied for copyright at the Intellectual Property Office of the Philippines.
+All the six music backgrounds are compressed into one full-length music and applied for copyright at the Intellectual Property Office of the Philippines.
 We have granted the ownership and secured a copyright certificate on December 17, 2020.

 MUSIC 1: ISLAND SCENERY

 Awakened by the sounds of nature, you hear the chirping of birds, the hoot of the chimps, and other acquainted hums from diverse animals, as fresh air caress your skin.
 You opened your eyes and saw several villagers busy doing their regular morning work – farmers and fishers alike.
-Few minutes later and you realized, you are in a serene and lovely Island of Mactan, sometime in 1521.
+A few minutes later and you realized, you are on a serene and lovely Island of Mactan, sometime in 1521.

 MUSIC 2: SONG OF THE BALANGHAI

 Mesmerized by the splendor of Mactan, your eyes take a tour around the environs of the island where you spot a wooden lashed-lug boat called “Balanghai” from afar, propelled by the sail of Buri or Nipa fiber padding.
 Inside the boat are few men with a variety of goods.
 Some are busy spanking their paddles, while others are chatting and chanting, creating melodies together with the waves.
 These men play an important role in trading goods from and to the island of Mactan using the Balanghai.
 Life in the village is as simple as that, not until non-islanders came.